 Dissecting the islands of Borneo and Sulawesi and mirroring the Makassar Strait, the Wallace Line is an invisible line where the animals in the western portion are largely of Asian origin and of Australasian in the eastern portion.
-Named in the 19th century after British naturalist Alfred Wallace, the Wallace Line separates elephants and tigers from marsupials and bird species like honeyeaters from colourful barbets and trogons.
+Named in the 19th century after British naturalist Alfred Wallace, the Wallace Line separates elephants and tigers from marsupials, monotremes and bird species like colourful barbets and trogons from honeyeaters and kookaburras.

 Wallace observed an extraordinary array of wildlife species while trekking the Malay Archipelago (today’s Indonesia) in the mid 1800’s.
-He linked geological Ice Age history with species movement, noticing marsupials with distinctly Australian elements alongside macaque primates as well as the world’s smallest primates, the tarsier.
+He linked geological Ice Age history with species movement, noticing marsupials with distinctly Australian elements alongside primates, like macaques and tarsiers, from Asia.

-Native tarsiers, approximately the size of a mango with oversized saucer-like eyes, are nocturnal creatures only found in Sulawesi.
+Tarsiers, approximately the size of a mango with oversized saucer-like eyes, are nocturnal creatures found in South Ease Asia, with most (11 of 16 species) found in Sulawesi.
 Tangkoko Nature Reserve is a known habitat for these tiny tree-dwellers.
 At the other end of the size scale, orangutans, which are endangered and may weigh more than 100kg, can be seen swinging through the forest at the Samboja Lestari Rainforest in Borneo’s East Kalimantan.

 Fast Fact: British naturalist Alfred Wallace observed zoological differences either side of an implied line which developed his theory of natural selection, prompting Charles Darwin to publish his own ideas in On the Origin of Species.

-Don’t Miss: When walking through Indonesia’s lush forests, keep an eye out for Sulawesi’s endemic species like the black macaque with its mohawk-like tuft of hair or kuskus bear, a tree-dwelling marsupial the size of a cat.
+Don’t Miss: When walking through Indonesia’s lush forests, keep an eye out for Sulawesi’s endemic species like the black macaque with its mohawk-like tuft of hair or Bear Cuscus, a tree-dwelling marsupial the size of a cat.

 Sulawesi was long known as Celebes after Portuguese explorers landed on its shores in the 1500’s and established the port of Makassar.
 The port city grew fast as the emerging spice trade capitalised on demand from both China and Europe for exotic spices such as nutmeg, mace and cloves.
 At the time the Indonesian archipelago was a fragmented amalgamation of kingdoms and sultanates vying for power over lucrative trades.